Introduction of Investment Banking Culture

 Key Takeaways

-- An investment banker engages in several activities, such as equity research, sales and trading, mergers and acquisitions, security underwriting, raising capital, and front-office vs. back-office operations.
+- An investment banker engages in several activities: equity research, sales and trading, mergers and acquisitions, security underwriting, raising capital, and front-office vs. back-office operations.

 - An investment banker typically puts in 80 to 100 hours per week due to unpredictable workflow and non-divisible tasks.

-- The causes for cultural problems in the industry include internal factors like board oversight and external factors like structure, growing size, and scope.
+- The causes of cultural problems in the industry include internal factors like board oversight and external factors like structure, growing size, and scope.

-- Investment banking must minimize cultural problems and cultivate the right culture, including hiring the right people, establishing appropriate remuneration structures, and guaranteeing staff retention.
+- It must minimize cultural problems and cultivate the right culture, including hiring the right people, establishing appropriate remuneration structures, and guaranteeing staff retention.

 Investment bankers- Activities